 Ordnance Gazetteer of Scotland: A Survey of Scottish Topography, Statistical, Biographical and Historical, edited by Francis H. Groome and published in parts by Thomas C. Jack 1882-1885

 (For the full version of the above extract see Edinburgh Universities "Gazetteer for Scotland")

 A little more of the history of the parish can be found at 'electricscotland' web-site as an extract from the History of Stirlingshire.

 Despite the quotation above from the 'Ordnance Gazetteer' (1882-1885) that the parish was consituted in "about 1838" parish records exist only for the years 1872 - 1909.
 Prior to this the parish was part of the parish of St.Ninians.

 Bannockburn of course is famous for the great battle fought there in 1314 when Robert the Bruce defeated Edward II of England which guaranteed independence for Scotland until 'the Union of the Crowns'.
-There is now a "Heritage Centre" at Bannockburn run by the National Trust.
+See the "Battle of Bannockburn" website run by the National Trust.